Nelson-Gon/mde/README.md

 ```

-As a "bonus", you can manipulate the data only at specific columns as shown here:
+As a "bonus", you can manipulate the data only at specific columns as shown here.:

 ```
 head(recode_na_as(airquality, value=0, subset_cols="Ozone"))